My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-This modern take on vegan cauliflower gratin uses cauliflower two ways, blended into a cheesy sauce and as tender florets.
+This vegan cauliflower gratin uses cauliflower two ways, blended into a cheesy sauce and as tender florets.
 This is an elegant side dish perfect for holidays and special occasions.
-It feels and tastes so rich but is actually quite light!
+It feels and tastes so rich but is surprisingly light!
 Gluten-free option.

-Inspired by and adapted from: America's Test Kitchen's Modern Cauliflower Gratin
+Inspired by America's Test Kitchen's Modern Cauliflower Gratin.

 Servings: 8 servings